zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/getting-started-with-wikis.md

 # Getting Started with Wikis

-Liferay DXP comes with a _Wiki_ application that contains a rich-text WYSIWYG editor, version tracking, and the ability to create multiple wiki nodes - all things that you expect from wikis.
+The _Wiki_ application includes a rich-text WYSIWYG editor, version tracking, and the ability to create multiple wiki nodes.
 Wikis are integrated with Liferay DXP's users and permissions.

 ## Adding a Wiki Widget to a Site